 Vaccine Hesitancy Discussion

-Host a game night as an entertaining way to get studying in, a game night helps students succeed in their coursework while raising awareness for your ID Student Interest group.
+Create a quiz competition as an entertaining way to get studying in.
+A game night helps students succeed in their coursework while raising awareness for your ID student interest group.